SuperOfficeDocs/superoffice-docs/docs/ns-web-services/what-is-netserver-part-1.md

 In a nutshell, NetServer is a layered, factory-driven library that enables developers to conduct Create, Read, Update and Delete (CRUD) operations to the SuperOffice database, and more.
 Whether deploying a solution to a local SuperOffice database installation or operating in a distributed environment, NetServer exposes an array of application programming interface (API) approaches to facilitate a wide range of solution implementations.
 Although the terrain is vast and complex, and at first sight, be can somewhat intimidating, the NetServer API tailors to a wide variety of developers by layering the architecture in various intuitive abstractions.
 In this article, I will guide you through the various regions of NetServer, show you the attractions, as well as point out the areas to avoid.

 When programming with the NetServer API, other than calling the web services directly, every solution needs a SuperOffice-specific section group in your application configuration file.
-This means adding a SuperOffice-specific section groups to an *app.config* file for Windows Forms applications, or the *web.config* file for an ASP.NET web application.
+This means adding a SuperOffice-specific section group to an *app.config* file for Windows Forms applications, or the *web.config* file for an ASP.NET web application.
 The SuperOffice section group contains configuration options relevant NetServer operations, such as logging, document handling, security, database options, and so forth.
 Everything you need to know about the SuperOffice configuration options is well-defined in the [Hitchhikers Guide to the NetServer Configuration File][1].

 The layered aspect of NetServer invites developers to tap into the database from several facets.
 In the following sections, each layer is simply defined with accompanying code samples.